oliviernguyenquoc/site_poucedor_symfony/README.md

 * Edit forms
 * User page (just debugging and add some minor features)
 * Deal with editions ...
+* Admin pages

 ## In progress

-* Admin pages
+* Process Improvements

 ## To Do

-* Process Improvements
+* Maps

 ## The project

 It's a personnal project done after work hours for the Pouce d'Or contest.
-Began with no knowledge in Symfony but a previous experience in PHP.
+Began with no knowledge in Symfony.
-The goal is to put it Online for all users and with all functionnalities 7th of september.

 ## License